fbpx

 • Keytruda is the brand name of the checkpoint inhibitor immunotherapy drug pembrolizumab.

-• Side effects of Keytruda are usually mild -- especially when taken alone.
+• Side effects of Keytruda are usually mild – especially when taken alone.
 If you take Keytruda in combination with another prescription, side effects can be more severe.

 FDA Approval of Keytruda for Mesothelioma

-How Keytruda Works
+How Keytruda Works for Mesothelioma

 PD-1 and PD-L1

-Mesothelioma tumors include a protein called PD-L1, which interacts with the PD-1 protein found on T cells.
+Mesothelioma tumors have a protein called PD-L1, which interacts with the PD-1 protein found on T cells.
 When PD-L1 and PD-1 bind together, T cells no longer recognize mesothelioma tumors as a threat to the body.
 This means they cannot actively fight off disease, allowing cancer to spread freely.

-Keytruda Blocking PD-L1
+Keytruda Blocks PD-L1

-Keytruda blocks interactions between PD-L1 and PD-1 proteins, preventing the binding of the two proteins.
+Keytruda blocks interactions between the PD-L1 and PD-1 proteins, preventing the binding of the two proteins.
 By blocking the interaction, T cells remain active and alert, ready to fight off mesothelioma.

-Mesothelioma Survival With Keytruda
+Mesothelioma Survival and Keytruda

 Side Effects of Keytruda